 provide a curriculum which is bespoke and meets the needs of our children.
 OAs a Catholic school, our Faith in God and His only son Jesus, guides our ethos and daily life.
 Jesus Christ is “the way, the truth and the life” (John 14:6) and by proclaiming this, we promote the fullness of Christian life.
 The School aims to provide an education which enables each pupil, in accordance with his or her ability, to become a responsible citizen.
 The personal, spiritual and moral development of our children is guided by our love of Jesus Christ.
 In the modern world, we want our children to be agents of change - protecting God's earth, showing kindness to those less fortunate, showing compassion and solidarity during times of conflict.
 Our expectations and standards for all children is high as the children, entrusted to us, are our hope for the future.
 We guide our children to explore the seven principles of Catholic Social Teaching across the school year.
 We consider how we can put our faith into action.
 Our faith calls us to love God and our neighbours, showing support locally, nationally and globally.

 We strive to ensure our children are fully engaged and engrossed in their learning, with a variety of planned and well-organised learning opportunities.
 Subject Leaders work hard to ensure:

-- monitoring and evaluation within subject areas is meaningful and continuous
+monitoring and evaluation within subject areas is meaningful and leads to improved outcomes

 Members of our Governing Body are linked to curriculum areas to provide challenge and support.